Anonymous conference key agreement in linear quantum networks: Discussion

-We leave the generalization of our protocol to more than three participants as an open question: the extraction of higher order \GHZ{} states from linear cluster states is possible (see Ref.~\cite{hahn_quantum_2019} and upcoming work), and our post-processing is independent of the number of participants.
-It should be noted, however, that the anonymous extraction of larger GHZ states from linear cluster states is not straightforward, and closed-form expressions for post-processing corrections are likely to be difficult to obtain.
+We leave the generalization of our protocol to more than three participants as an open question: the extraction of larger \GHZ{} states (\ie more than three qubits) from linear cluster states is possible (see Ref.~\cite{dejongExtractingMaximalEntanglement2022, hahn_quantum_2019}).
+However, the size of the larger \GHZ{} state is bounded from above by roughly half of the number of nodes between Alice and Charlie \cite{dejongExtractingMaximalEntanglement2022}.
+In addition, the specific measurement bases used to extract the state may depend on the position of the participants, so particular care must be taken to prevent identity leakage in this way.
+Finally, closed-form expressions for post-processing corrections in this generalized form are not straightforward either -- and obtaining them remains an open question.
 Our work contributes to the growing body of multi-partite quantum cryptographic schemes that live up to stringent security requirements in protocols that go beyond point-to-point protocols.
 It is the hope that this work further stimulates theoretical and experimental research towards understanding notions of secure quantum communication in multi-partite settings.